 Middle-of-funnel marketing do’s and don’ts

-At this key stage in the funnel, you want to be careful of missing opportunities (aka sales opportunities).
-Follow these do’s and don’ts to stay on track.
+At this crucial stage in the funnel, your buyer is searching for a solution.
+And you have it.
+Follow these do’s and don’ts to help you stay on track and keep them hooked.

-What frequently happens with middle-of-the-funnel marketing tactics is WAY too much focus on the challenges.
+Frequently, middle-of-the-funnel marketing tactics focus too much on challenges.
 Yes, you need to address pain points and how you can help.
-BUT, your MoFu audience has goals and aspirations as well.
-Feel free to take a different angle by focusing on how you will help this audience achieve (not just overcome).
+But your MoFu audience has goals and aspirations as well.
+Feel free to take a different angle by focusing on how you will support your audience to achieve (not just overcome).

-Buyers will straight-up avoid products or services they feel are ambiguous or missing information they need to make a decision.
-This is called the Ambiguity Effect and it is insanely common in marketing.
-Make sure mid-funnel content being shared is relevant, honest, memorable, risk-averse, and customer-validated.
+Buyers refrain from products or services they feel are ambiguous or missing information they need.
+This Ambiguity Effect is extremely common in marketing.
+Ensure the shared mid-funnel content is:

 The buyer’s journey continues to shift and evolve with the times.
-Middle-of-funnel marketing must be a balance between solid foundations and flexible strategies.
-The way we do business continues to evolve, and your marketing strategy has to keep up.
+Middle-of-funnel marketing must balance a solid foundation with flexible strategies.

-Mid-funnel buyers are doing even more research, listening closely to their peers, and overall, requiring an extra dose of validation before choosing to do business with any brand.
+Mid-funnel buyers are more research than ever before they buy.
+They listen closely to their peers and require additional validation before doing business with any brand.

-The way you communicate with buyers at this stage is all about being in step with their specific needs at this specific moment in time.
-Proceed with empathy and solution-oriented content… and buyers will take notice.
+How you communicate with buyers at this stage is all about being in step with their specific needs at this particular moment.
+Proceed with empathy, and buyers will take notice.